 Note: If you receive an error when running the AWS CLI command, be sure to use the most recent version of the CLI.

-- After you initiate an elastic resize operation in Amazon Redshift, the operation cannot be cancelled.
+- After you initiate an elastic resize operation in Amazon Redshift, the operation can't be canceled.
 Wait until the resize operation completes before performing another resize operation or cluster reboot.

 - The new node configuration must have enough storage for existing data.
 Even when you add nodes, your new configuration might not have enough storage because of the way that the data is redistributed.
 For more information about storage space, see Why does a table in an Amazon Redshift cluster consume more or less disk storage space than expected?

-- When you perform an elastic resize on your Amazon Redshift cluster, it can cause data skew between nodes from an uneven distribution of slices.
+- Performing an elastic resize on your Amazon Redshift cluster can cause data skew between nodes from an uneven distribution of slices.
 If you observe data skew in your Amazon Redshift cluster, perform a classic resize instead.

-- Perform a classic resize on your Amazon Redshift cluster if it is the best option for your use case.
-For example, you can only perform a classic resize if you are resizing to a single-node cluster.
+- Perform a classic resize on your Amazon Redshift cluster if it's the best option for your use case.
+For example, you can perform a classic resize only if you are resizing to a single-node cluster.
 Or, perform a classic resize if you want your node slices to match the number of slices in your target node type.